0xEssential/cryptorchids-watering-can/README.md

 This script includes some functionality to send a private message from a Discord bot to yourself to notify you about transactions resulting from calling the `water` function.
 This allows you to follow the transaction and ensure it completes before the watering window closes.

-First, you need a Discord server where you have permission ao add a Bot.
+First, you need a Discord server where you have permission to add a Bot.
 It's free and easy to create your own Discord server.

 Once you have a server you can use, grab the server ID following the instructions at this Discord support article.
-You'll enable developer mode, which will also allow you to get your user ID which you will also need. - https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-.
+You'll enable developer mode, which will also allow you to get your user ID which you will also need - https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-.

 Next, create a New Application on the Discord developer portal by clicking the button in the top right corner at https://discord.com/developers/applications.